pink99ly/ML/README.md

 # ML
-Basic machine learning pyton code, the datasets normally are available online or on kaggle.
+Basic machine learning pyton code, the datasets normally are available on kaggle.